UnitTestBot/UTBotJava/docs/TaintAnalysis.md

   marks: user-input
 ```

-This rule is defined for a method named `methodName` from the `ClassName` class, which is in the `com.abc` package.
+This rule is defined for a method named `methodName` from the `ClassName` class located in the `com.abc` package.
-The method takes exactly 3 arguments, the first of which has the `int` type, the second can be anything,
+The method takes exactly 3 arguments: the first one has the `int` type, the second can be anything,
-and the last has the `java.lang.Object` type.
+and the last one has the `java.lang.Object` type.
-The `signature` key may not be specified, then any `methodName` overload is considered appropriate.
+The `signature` key may not be specified, then any `methodName` overload is appropriate.

-Triggering occurs only when the first argument (`arg1`) is not equal to either -1 or 1,
+The rule is triggered when the first argument (`arg1`) is not equal to either -1 or 1 as specified by the `conditions`
-which is specified by the `conditions` key (the list is interpreted as a logical OR).
+key (the list is interpreted as logical OR).
-This parameter is optional, if it is not present, no conditions will be checked.
+This parameter is optional, if it is absent, no conditions are checked.

-The described source adds a "user-input" mark on the variables corresponding to `this`, `arg2` and `return`.
+The described source adds a "user-input" mark to the variables corresponding to `this`, `arg2` and `return`:
-In other words, to the class object `ClassName` on which methodName is called, the second argument of the function
+to the `ClassName` class object on which `methodName` is called, to the second argument of the function
-and the return value.
-Moreover, the `add-to` and `marks` keys can contain both a list and a single value — this is done
+and to the return value.
+Moreover, the `add-to` and `marks` keys can contain both a list, and a single value.
-for more convenient use.

-The other types of rules have the same syntax as the source, except for the `add-to` key.
+The other rule types have the same syntax as the source, except for the `add-to` key.

 - Taint pass transfers marks from one set of objects to another, so two keys are defined for it:
   `get-from` and `add-to`, respectively.
-The mark specified in `marks` are added on `add-to` if there is one in `get-from`.
+The marks specified in `marks` are added on `add-to` if there is a mark in
+  `get-from`.
 - Taint cleaner removes marks from objects, so its key is called `remove-from`.
-- Taint sink checks for the presence of some marks in variables, which locates under the `check` key.
+- Taint sink checks for the marks in variables, which locates under the `check` key.

-### Configuration details
+### Configuration: details

 Fully qualified method names can be written in one line or using nested structure: the package name is specified first,
 then the class name appears, and finally, there is the method name itself.